AIForces/AIForcesAPI/docs/source/media.rst

 Migration
 """""""""
-Folder-likes are not incompatable with regular file uploads.
+Folder-likes are not incompatible with regular file uploads.
 They only add a check on the provided filename, which should be done anyways.
-For example if a regular file /id1/abc.txt is registered, the url /id1/def.txt should not resolve, even if it has a correct url.
+For example if a regular file /id1/abc.txt is registered, the url /id1/def.txt should not resolve, even if it has a correct id.
 So, a folder upload of abc.txt def.txt and ghi.txt would look like this::

    As a regular upload: